allanjrasmussen/deploy/README.md

 Er der nogen, som har forslag til, hvordan det håndteres?

 Do you have any suggestions?
-Do you know some other who can?
+Do you know some other who can add help?